 Changing your marketing preferences

-If you say you do not want to receive marketing information from us this will prevent you from receiving offers or hearing about other products which may be of interest to you.
+If you say you do not want to receive marketing information from us, this will prevent you from receiving offers or hearing about other products which may be of interest to you.

 - Marketing preferences provided through parcelforce.com

-Online Market platforms
+Online shopping platforms

 Information will be shared with specific categories of third parties where customers have indicated they wish to receive information about products, services or promotions provided by those third parties that may be of interest to them.